tempertemper/www.tempertemper.net/src/site/resources/2014-09-04--how-the-web-works.md

 ## Making a request

 The first thing you do when you want to view a website is look for it or find it.
-There are—broadly—three ways to get to a website:
+There are---broadly---three ways to get to a website:

 1. Type a **website address** into your web browser's address bar
 2. Type a **search** into a search engine like Google or Bing, then click through to the website you want from there